Suicide Gene Therapy for Mesothelioma

 - The patient is then injected with the virus and a chemotherapy prodrug.
 A prodrug is an inactive form of a drug.
 Because it is inactive, it does not target and kill healthy cells.

-- Like other chemotherapy drugs, it circulates in the body and is drawn into any fast-growing cells.
-However, it does not harm any healthy cells because the drug is not activated.
-The drug studied and used along with the herpes virus to treat cancers is called ganciclovir.
+- Like other chemotherapy drugs, ganciclovir circulates in the body and is drawn into fast-growing cells.
+However, it does not harm healthy cells because the drug is not activated.
+Ganciclovir is a drug studied and used along with the herpes virus to treat cancers.

 - The gene from the virus is inserted into the DNA of the cancer cells.
 When the prodrug reaches the cancer cells, the gene expresses a particular protein and activates the drug.
 The drug then kills the cancer cells.
 In other words, the newly inserted gene forces the cancer cells to “commit suicide.”